Courtmoor day1 2021 073

 Registration

 Registration is completed electronically using the Schools Information Management System (SIMS).
 At 8.30am every student is either marked present or marked absent.
-Afternoon registration takes place at the start of Period 5 and is completed by the subject teacher.
+Afternoon registration takes place at the start of Period 5 at 12.50pm.

 Absence Procedures

-Parents are asked to contact the school between 8.00am and 8.45am on the first day of absence through illness.
+Parents are asked to contact the school before 08.15am on each day of absence.

 If the student arrives after the register has been marked, but between 8.30am and 8.45am, they will be marked as late.

-When a student arrives later then 8.45am, s/he must sign in the Late Log, stating the time of his/her arrival and a reason for arriving late.
-If the reason is due to a medical appointment, they should provide the receptionist with a note from a parent/carer so that the register can be marked accordingly.
-The late log will be monitored on a daily basis.
+When a student arrives later then 8.45am, s/he must sign in at reception, stating the time of his/her arrival and a reason for arriving late.

 Signing Out